joechiu/clock/README.md

 The PyQT5 bundled with Python 3.x so you need to check the python version before install the QT5 for python.

-Please be advised you should need to check your system type to download/install the 32/64 bit Python.
+Please be advised you probably need to check your system type to download/install the right python.
+This code is compiled by 64  bit system type.

 To check the python version, open the terminal or cmd and type pythone or python --version to see the python before compile the clock widget.